 Over 26,000 titles are currently held, including 23,500 monographs, 2,000 offprints and 300 series (working papers from geography departments of other universities).

-There is also a collection of rare books, the Clark Collection, which was bequethed to the university in 1910 by John Willis Clark (link below), former registrary of the University and Secretary of the Cambridge Antiquarian Society.
-These are mostly 18th and 19th centurt travel books and are available on request.
+There is also a collection of rare books, the Clark Collection, which was bequeathed to the University in 1910 by John Willis Clark, former Registrary of the University and Secretary of the Cambridge Antiquarian Society.
+These are mostly 18th and 19th Century travel books and are available on request.
 They may only be consulted in the library under the supervision of a member of staff.

-Most journal consultations are electronic and members of the department can access thousands of journals through the University Library (link below).
-There are also a wide range of other electronic resources available (link below).
+Most journal consultations are electronic and members of the Department can access thousands of journals through the University Library.
+There are also a wide range of other electronic resources available.

 On this guide, you'll find:

-Details can be found on the Newton catalogue with a 'keyword anywhere' search using the words 'Tripos' and 'Dissertation'.
+Details can be found on iDiscover by searching using the words 'Geography', 'Tripos' and 'Dissertation'.
 These are available for consultation only on request from library staff and may not be photocopied.